DraftKings New York Promo Code For NBA Playoffs Lands Free Bets

 NBA Playoffs Update

-With the first-round set to begin this weekend, DraftKings lists the Nets with the third-lowest odds to win the NBA championship at +600.
-The reigning NBA champs Milwaukee Bucks are second at +475.
+With the Nets now trailing the Celtics 1-0, DraftKings lists the Nets with the fifth-lowest odds to win the NBA championship at +1000.
+The reigning NBA champs Milwaukee Bucks are first in the East and second overall at +475.